2023 Events and Festivals in Asheville, NC

 Winter Lights at the North Carolina Arboretum

-A half million lights illuminate the nationally-known gardens creating a whimsical winter wonderland!
+Nearly one million lights illuminate the nationally-known gardens creating a whimsical winter wonderland.
 Along the self-guided walking tour, see magical glowing natural landscapes including the popular Quilt Garden and 50-foot animated tree!
 Tickets must be purchased in advance.
 Check out our guide to Winter Lights for tips on visiting.